Undercover Boss: Italy

 The Italian version of Undercover Boss is Boss in incognito.
 The show premiered in January 2014.
 It is broadcast on Rai 2 and has had so far ten seasons.
 TV channel NOVE of Discovery Networks broadcasts the UK and US versions.

 Japan

 The Japanese version of Undercover Boss is named Fukumen Research Boss Sennyū.
 The show premiered on 28 March 2015.
 It is broadcast on NHK BS Premium and has had so far three seasons.

 Norway

 The Norwegian version of Undercover Boss premiered on TV2 on 8 March 2011 with the CEO of Rimi, Thor Linge.
 Ten episodes are scheduled.

 Poland

 The Polish version of Undercover Boss is Kryptonim szef.
 The show premiered on 2 September 2015 at broadcaster TVP1.
 Ten episodes are scheduled.

 Romania

-The Romanian version of Undercover Boss is Şef sub acoperire.
-The show premiered on 12 September 2019 on Pro TV and has 3 seasons.
+The Romanian version of Undercover Boss is Șef sub acoperire.
+The show premiered on 12 September 2019 on Pro TV and has had 5 seasons.